Close Out, Solve, or Delegate

 - A proper delegation includes: clear ownership, a deadline or expectation, and an agreed review mode

-- Common failure: delegating without clarity, which creates a “delegated” item that is functionally still open and still occupying cognitive space
+- Common failure: delegating without clarity, leaving the item functionally still open

 Why Avoidance Is So Costly: The Zeigarnik Effect

-The psychological foundation of this principle is the Zeigarnik effect — the cognitive phenomenon where unfinished tasks occupy working memory and attention even when not being actively processed.
+The psychological foundation is the Zeigarnik effect — unfinished tasks occupy working memory and attention even when not actively processed.
 Open loops drain mental capacity.

 - A manager carrying 40 unresolved items operates at reduced cognitive capacity for everything